 Device mobility is another challenge.
 Ideally, mobile devices should connect to the closest available edge service.
-In order to adapt to device movement, applications need to know device locations, closest available edge node locations, and instantiated edge services.
+In order to adapt to device movement, device locations, closest available edge node locations, and instantiated edge services must be known.
 In all cases, the Telco network must be consulted, similar to the service discovery process, with different information inquiries.

-Traffic steering allows traffic to be routed to targeted MEC applications.
-Such routing policies and rules can be requested by applications and applied by Telco network functions (AF, PCF, and NEF).
-Routing actions are performed by 5GC User Plane Function (UPF).
-This is another case where network functions need to jointly work with applications in order to achieve optimal MEC objectives.
+Traffic steering allows traffic to be routed to destination MEC applications.
+Such Routing policies and rules can be requested by applications and applied by Telco network functions (i.e., AF, PCF, and NEF, as shown in Figure 2 above).
+Routing actions are performed by the 5GC User Plane Function (UPF).
+This is another case where network functions need to work together with applications and the edge infrastructure in order to achieve and maintain MEC performance objectives.

-5GC's NEF (Network Exposure Function) allows telco networks to expose services and capabilities to applications.
+The 5GC NEF (Network Exposure Function) allows telco networks to expose services and capabilities to applications.
 These include device monitoring and provisioning, QoS, and charging policies.
+The NEF provides a trust model so that applications untrusted by the telco network may be deployed in an edge cloud.

-Leveraging these new capabilities requires telco network knowledge and information which end users and edge application developers may not have.
-In addition, operators will only allow a few trusted edge services to interact with their networks due to security considerations.
-This means end user application vendors will have to work through a middleman layer to leverage network capabilities.
+Leveraging these new capabilities requires telco network knowledge and information that end users and edge application developers may not have.
+In addition, telcos may only allow a few trusted edge services to interact with their networks due to security considerations.
+This means some end user application vendors may have to work through a middleman layer to leverage network capabilities.